nickjer/singularity-rstudio/example_module/README.md

 # RStudio Server + Singularity Module

-This is an example module that sets up the environment necessary to launch RStudio Server.
+This is an example [Lmod] module that sets up the environment necessary to launch RStudio Server.
+It assumes a Singularity module already exists or that it is installed on the machine.

+*[Lmod] modules are typically used at most high-performance computing (HPC) centers.*

 ## Setup